Why and How to Deepen Customer Empathy

 Tap into Customer Emotions, Then Take Action

 Innovation begins with empathy, and companies that pay attention to their customers have an advantage.
 Think about Zipcar or Apple.
 These businesses stay connected to their customers and anticipate what they need.
 They feel for their customers and then drive innovation and advantages for the company.
-For them and other customer-centric companies, empathy is a process of knowing the customer, listening to their pains and understanding things from their point of view.
+For them and other customer-centric companies, customer empathy is a process of knowing the customer.
+It means listening to customer’s pains and understanding things from their point of view.
 Intuition isn’t enough.
 It takes active effort to build empathy and then dedicated action to address the pain.

 Could your team be doing better building empathy with your own customers?
 Here are three approaches to help.

 Think like a researcher and go to where your customers interact with your products or services.
 Watch them.
 How do they behave?
 Think about where they go before and after.
 Once you have a sense of who they are, ask them about a typical day.
 Ask them about their pain points relative to your offering.
 Ask them about their thoughts, feelings, and opinions on everything surrounding your product.
 Listen well.
 Then act like a customer.
 Immerse yourself in their physical, emotional, and mental experiences so you can refine your offering to meet their needs.
 The better you know how they feel, the stronger your product can precisely meet their needs.